jayoung/pamlWrapper/README.md

 # Some other utility scripts I haven't yet put into this repo, but I will!

 ## pw_maskCpGsitesInAlignment.bioperl

+CpG dinucleotides are hyper-mutagenic, via deamination of methylated cytosines.
+CpGs are often methylated in mammals (for example) but not Drosophila (for example).
+PAML's evolutionary models do not account for this, and I fear that sometimes, weaker signals of positive selection are due to high rate of change at CpG-containing codons, rather than true positive selection.

+An ad hoc and much too conservative way to address this is to remove from the alignment any codon that overlaps a CpG dinucleotide in any of the extant species.
+Often this results in a much shorter alignment.
+I run PAML on that alignment too: if I still see positive selection, I have additional confidence in the result.

+Known problems with this script/approach:
+- I am not checking for CpG dinucleotides that are split by in-frame alignment gaps, and I really should be removing these, too.
+- I am not checking for ancestral CpG dinucleotides that have mutated away in ALL extant sequences in the alignment

-A utility script to mask CpGs in alignment:
+`pw_maskCpGsitesInAlignment.bioperl` is a utility script to mask CpGs in alignment:
 ```
-scripts/pw_maskCpGsitesInAlignment.bioperl geneList1.txt_output/runPAML/*.fa
+pw_maskCpGsitesInAlignment.bioperl ACE2_primates_aln1_NT.fa
 ```
-I then run PHYML+PAML on the masked AND unmasked alignments - ideally I want to see signs of selection with BOTH.
-For an input file called `SMARCB1_primates_aln2_NT.fa`  there will be two output files called
-- `SMARCB1_primates_aln2_NT.removeCpGinframe.fa`
-- `SMARCB1_primates_aln2_NT.maskCpGreport.txt`

 ## pw_annotateCpGsitesInAlignment.bioperl

+Sometimes, rather than removing codons that overlap CpG dinucleotides, I simply want to see where they are in my alignment.
+This script annotates them.
+For a fasta format alignment, we add a fake sequence at the end that mostly comprises gaps, but uses NN to show where any of the extant sequences contain CpG.

-A utility script to make an annotated alignment, where we add a sequence line that shows where the CpG dinucleotides are.
-I will most likely want to run this on the alignments that are in tree order:
+I will most often want to run this on the alignments where I've already annotated positively selected sites:
 ```
-scripts/pw_annotateCpGsitesInAlignment.bioperl *NT.fa_phymlAndPAML/*treeorder.fa
+pw_annotateCpGsitesInAlignment.pl ACE2_primates_aln1_NT.fa_phymlAndPAML/ACE2_primates_aln1_NT.treeorder.annotBEBover0.9.fa
 ```

 # To do list

-add a script that runs before doing anything else to check the input alignment and warns if things aren't the same length, or if there's a lot of stop codons or frameshifts

-move more utility scripts to this repo from the older repo (janet_pamlPipeline)
-- CpG mask, CpG annotate
-- GARD?
-- any others??

 do I want to include the --add option and check in the runPAML.pl/pw_makeTreeAndRunPAML_singularityWrapper.pl script?
 It should probably be consistent with the pw_makeTreeAndRunPAML_sbatchWrapper.pl script